wso2/docs-is/en/docs/quick-starts/saml-front-channel-logout.md

 2. Copy the downloaded SAML metadata file to `<SAMPLE_HOME>/sample/src/main/resources/metadata`.
 3. Open the `<SAMPLE_HOME>/sample/src/main/webapp/WEB-INF/securityContext.xml` file.
 4. Search for **bean id** with the tag as metadata (`bean id=”metadata”`).
-5. Under the `list` tag of the `metadata bean id` add the following xml configuration and save the file.
+5. Under the `list` tag of the `metadata bean id`, add the following xml configuration and save the file.
 Note that this has the link to the metadata file,`wso2.xml`, that we downloaded.

     ```xml
     <bean class="org.springframework.security.saml.metadata.ExtendedMetadataDelegate">